 Why We Love It: We can’t think of anything more wild and wonderful than racing through the grounds of Lincoln Park Zoo.

 Choose from a 10K run or 5K run/walk.
 Strollers are allowed, but must start at the back.
 The 10K goes past Diversey Harbor and the zoo’s Nature Boardwalk, while the 5K traces the zoo grounds, north to south.
-If your sidekick doesn’t want to go the distance, she might be swayed to try the new obstacle course challenge for those ages 8 and younger.
+If your sidekick doesn’t want to go the distance, she might be swayed to try the obstacle course challenge for those ages 8 and younger.
 Called Safari Stampede, it spurs kids to balance like a flamingo, hop like a toad, crawl like a grizzly and leap like a lion.
-As of press time Safari Stampede was sold out, so be sure to check on this portion of the race at least two months early next year.

 RUN!
 To End Homelessness

 This run/walk and kids’ dash, benefiting A Safe Haven social service agency, supports numerous housing, job placement/training and other programs for the homeless and less fortunate.
-This 5K, the largest in the nation dedicated to ending homelessness, is followed by a musical performance in Douglas Park and will inspire attendees young and old.
+Once you cross the finish line, you’ll be rewarded with the sweet sound of music.

 $30-$50 for 5K run/walk, free kids dash (advanced registration required)